nik-dange/flambe/README.md

 And eventually,

+- Perhaps another service written in Go since Go is cool
 - Docker, to containerize each microservice
 - Kubernetes, to help deploy and maintain the incredible scale my new project will demand :)